Climdyn/qgs/documentation/source/files/technical_description.rst

 Presently, the `ordinary differential equations`_ (ODEs) of the qgs model are at most bilinear in their variables :math:`\eta_i` (:math:`1\leq i\leq` :attr:`~params.params.QgParams.ndim`).
-This system of ODEs can therefore be most generically expressed as the sum of a constant, a matrix multiplication, and a tensor contraction:
+This system of ODEs can therefore be expressed as the sum of a constant, a matrix multiplication, and a tensor contraction:

 .. math::